-Honorary Clinical Lecturer in Pain Medicine and a post CCT Paediatric Pain and Anaesthetic Fellow at Great Ormond Street Hospital.
+Honorary Clinical Lecturer in Pain Medicine and Consultant in Paediatric Pain and Anaesthesia at Great Ormond Street Hospital.

 Prior to this she was awarded an Imperial College Wellcome Research Fellowship (2013-2017) and completed an NIHR portfolio study and a PhD in somatosensory and metabolic profiling of experimental burn injury associated pain models.
 This work contributed to selection as a finalist for the NIAA research award in 2018.
 She has also held an NIHR Academic Clinical Fellowship in the department of Anaesthetics, Pain Medicine and Intensive Care at Imperial College and graduated from Imperial College Faculty of Medicine (MBBS) in 2005.
 She also has a BSc in Psychology, Psychiatry and Cognitive Neuroscience from Imperial College.

 She is an editor at Anaesthesia (since 2019), having been an assistant editor with Anaesthesia Reports from 2017-2019 and was the first Anaesthesia Journal Trainee Fellow (2013 – 14).
 She was the national trainee representative at the Faculty of Pain Medicine, Royal College of Anaesthetist (2018-2020) and currently is a member of the Training and Assessment Committee at The Faculty of Pain Medicine.
 She was a founding member and ex-vice chair of PLAN (Pan-London Perioperative Audit and Research Network, www.uk-plan.net) and was a regional lead for North West Thames between 2013-2019.

 Her current acute pain research interests are in burn injury associated pain and paediatric in-hospital pain management.
 Her chronic pain research interests are in adult and paediatric neuropathy and quantitative sensory testing.